Most mechanics lien actions follow a pretty standard process:

-In response, RGC filed suit against Ehmcke for quiet title, slander of title, and declaratory and injunctive relief, claiming that by recording four separate mechanics liens, all for the same work and all in the same amount, and by doing so requiring RGC to record two mechanics lien release bonds, rendered the “statutory protections afforded to owners under Civil Code section 8424 illusory.
+In response, RGC filed suit against Ehmcke for quiet title, slander of title, and declaratory and injunctive relief, claiming that by recording four separate mechanics liens, all for the same work and all in the same amount, and which required RGC to record two separate mechanics lien release bonds, rendered the “statutory protections afforded to owners under Civil Code section 8424 illusory.

 While the action was pending, Ehmcke released its fourth mechanics lien.
 In opposition to the complaint, RGC filed an anti-SLAPP motion.
 “SLAPP,” which stands for Strategic Lawsuits Against Public Participation, is a motion designed to provide for early dismissal of lawsuits filed against people for the exercise of First Amendment rights.

-In its opposition, RGC contended that Ehmcke’s action of filing four duplicative mechanics liens was neither protected petitioning activity under the anti-SLAPP statute codified at Civil Code section 425.16, because the mechanics lien statute made no provision for repeat liens after an owner records a mechanics lien release bond, nor covered by the litigation privilege codified at Civil Code section 47, since none of the four mechanics liens were recorded during the course of litigation.
+In its opposition, RGC contended that Ehmcke’s recording of four duplicative mechanics liens was: (1) not protected petitioning activity under the anti-SLAPP statute codified at Civil Code section 425.16 because the mechanics lien statute made no provision for repeat liens after an owner records a mechanics lien release bond; and (2) not covered by the litigation privilege codified at Civil Code section 47 since none of the four mechanics liens were recorded during the course of litigation.

 In the first step, the moving defendant bears the burden to establish that the challenged claim arises from the defendant’s protected activity.
 If the defendant carries its threshold burden, the burden then shifts to the plaintiff to demonstrate that its claims have minimal merit.
 “The court, without resolving evidentiary conflicts, must determine whether the plaintiff’s showing, if accepted by the trier of fact, would be sufficient to sustain a favorable judgment.”
 If a plaintiff does not make that showing, a court will strike the claim.
 A defendant that prevails on an anti-SLAPP motion to strike is generally entitled to recover attorney’s fees and costs.

-As to the first prong, explained the 4th District, “courts consider whether a defendant has made a prima facie showing that activity underlying a plaintiffs causes of action is statutorily protected, ‘not whether it has shown that its acts are ultimately lawful.'”
+As to the first prong, the Court of Appeal explained that, “courts consider whether a defendant has made a prima facie showing that activity underlying a plaintiffs causes of action is statutorily protected, ‘not whether it has shown that its acts are ultimately lawful.'”
 Thus, while Ehmcke’s fourth mechanics lien may have been released because it was untimely recorded, whether Ehmcke’s fourth mechanics lien was invalid or not was irrelevant.
 Further, explained the Court, while the mechanics lien statute does not address whether a mechanics lien claimant can record duplicative mechanics liens after a mechanics lien release bond is recorded is similarly irrelevant under the first prong of the anti-SLAPP statute since the lawfulness of such activity is not at issue.

 Rather, held the Court of Appeal, “[t]he filing of a mechanics lien is a necessary prerequisite to bringing a foreclosure action” and “[a]s such, it is a protected prelitigation statement preparatory to filing a judicial proceeding.”

-As to the second prong, explained the 4th District, because Ehmcke had released its fourth mechanics lien, RGC’s quiet title and declaratory and injunctive relief claims were rendered moot, leaving only RGC’s claim for slander of title.
-As to RGC’s remaining claim for slander of title, under the second prong of the anti-SLAPP statute, explained the Court, RGC had the burden of showing that its claim had “minimal merit” including that “any asserted defenses . . . were inapplicable as a matter of law” or “make a prima facie showing that, if accepted, would negate such defenses.”
+As to the second prong, the Court of Appeal explained that, because Ehmcke had released its fourth mechanics lien, RGC’s quiet title and declaratory and injunctive relief claims were rendered moot, leaving only RGC’s claim for slander of title.
+As to RGC’s remaining claim for slander of title, explained the Court of Appeal, under the second prong of the anti-SLAPP statute, RGC had the burden of showing that its claim had “minimal merit” including that “any asserted defenses . . . were inapplicable as a matter of law” or “make a prima facie showing that, if accepted, would negate such defenses.”